Weekend Activities to Try with Your Toddler: Fun and Educational Ideas

 If the weather doesn’t cooperate, turn your living room into an indoor obstacle course.
 Use pillows, blankets, and chairs to create challenges for your toddler, such as crawling under tables, jumping over cushions, or balancing on a line of tape.
 Physical activities like this improve gross motor skills and help children develop balance and coordination.

-At Squiggle Room, we believe in the power of active play to boost physical development.
-An indoor obstacle course brings those benefits into your home, making rainy weekends just as fun!
+At Squiggle Room, we believe in the power of active play to support physical development.
+An indoor obstacle course brings those benefits into your home, making rainy weekends just as fun.

 7. Weekend Field Trip to the Local Museum or Zoo